cheikh-kebe/Note-pad-React/README.md

-# Getting Started with Create React App
+# Note-pad made on React as a side project for the Hacking Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).